datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

 ## Chapter 9
 * **Tracker attacks:** basically using statistical methods to elicit information from a database.
-If information is known about the target this can be used to design queries that would further reveal iformation by returning a small (or single) amount of entries.
+If information is known about the target this can be used to design queries that would further reveal information by returning a small (or single) amount of entries.
 A basic fix would be to disallow queries that result in small entries.
 The query's complement could then be used, so to we would also have to ensure that the query's complement is large enough.
 This